The 7 Ps and the 4 Pillars: what is marketing anyway?

 - Price: Is the price aligned with the perceived value of the product?

-- Promotion: What messaging will you use to describe your product?
-What is the right combination of words and tone to strike a chord with your target audience?
+- Promotion: How will you describe your product and what is the right language to help you connect with your audience?

 - People: Have you got the right service delivery and sales teams in place?